SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 Defining and Calling Functions
 ------------------------------

+When you define a function,
-A function can define one or more types of value that it expects to receive as input (known as :newTerm:`parameters`), and can define the type of value that it will pass back as output when it is done (known as its :newTerm:`return type`).
+you can optionally define one or more named, typed values that the function takes as input (known as :newTerm:`parameters`), and/or a type of value that the function will pass back as output when it is done (known as its :newTerm:`return type`).

-Every function must have a :newTerm:`function name`, and this name should describe the task that the function performs.
+Every function has a :newTerm:`function name`, which describes the task that the function performs.
-To use a function, you “call” that function with its name, and pass it some input values (known as :newTerm:`arguments`) that match the types of the function's parameters.
+To use a function, you “call” that function with its name and pass it input values (known as :newTerm:`arguments`) that match the types of the function's parameters.
 A function's arguments must always be provided in the same order as the function's parameter list.

-The function in the example below is called ``greetingForPerson``, because that's what it does – it takes a person's name as input, and passes back a greeting for that person.
+The function in the example below is called ``greetingForPerson``, because that's what it does – it takes a person's name as input and returns a greeting for that person.
-To do this, it defines one input parameter – a ``String`` value called ``personName`` – and a return type of ``String``, which will contain a greeting for that person:
+To accomplish this, you define one input parameter – a ``String`` value called ``personName`` – and a return type of ``String``, which will contain a greeting for that person: